 Scriptures to no avail, because there have always been God’s faithful people

-who entrusted their lives to the Scriptures and protected it from confiscation
+who entrusted their lives to its survival and protected it from confiscation

 and destruction, and for this reason it is with us today.
 We owe a debt of

-gratitude both to those who wrote the original manuscripts and to the scribes
+gratitude to them, to those who wrote the original manuscripts and to the scribes

 who conscientiously copied them before Gutenberg invented his press, but Peter

 was not referring to this.
-When he spoke about the imperishable word of God,
+When he spoke about the imperishable quality of

-he wasn’t talking about that which is written on paper, any more than the
+he wasn’t talking about ink, any more than the

-Spirit who comes to indwell a man resides on paper.
+Spirit who comes to indwell us resides on paper.
 Just as the Holy Spirit

-comes to dwell in a believer’s heart, causing him to be born-again, so the
+comes to dwell in the believer, causing him to be born-again, so the

 word of God is just as spiritual.
-There is no difference between the Holy
+That is, there is no difference between the Holy

-Spirit and the word of God, for the Holy Spirit cannot speak anything but the
+Spirit and the word of God.
+In other words, the Holy Spirit cannot speak anything but the

 When the Holy Spirit comes